joshbegley/nyt-latest/README.md

 `Becky Hughes is back to answer our “Where to Eat” reader’s increasingly specific restaurant questions.`\
 https://nytimes.com/2026/02/19/dining/an-upper-east-sider-who-wants-it-louder-and-more-reader-questions.html

-**USA wins Olympic gold medal in women's hockey, defeating Canada in OT to cap dominant run**\
+**USA takes Olympic gold in women's hockey, defeating Canada in OT to cap dominant run**\
 `The Americans trailed for most of the game but survived in overtime to be crowned Olympic champions.`\
 https://nytimes.com/athletic/7058003/2026/02/19/usa-canada-olympics-womens-hockey-gold-medal/